Skip to main content

 Stripe Street Studio

-Stacey Herman has seen it all over her years working with men as an interior decorator: The mattresses lying on the floor, the stolen road signs that harbor sentimental value, the collections of liquor bottles atop the kitchen cabinets.
-But it’s all got to go.
-“You’re an adult now,” says the founder and chief transition officer of Stripe Street Studio.
-“You have to live in that adult world to accomplish the goals you’ve set out for yourself.”
 With her guy-focused design firm firmly planted in Miami, New York, and Tulsa (and consulting even more widely), it’s obvious that American men are clamoring for advice and guidance when it comes to transitioning from dorm room to board room.
 But if you’re anything like her myriad hapless clients, breathe easy: With a few pointers, you, too, can make that jump with ease — and even better, without a lot of money.

-Related Videos
+Recommended Videos

-“We help them create homes, not bachelor pads,” Herman explains, defining the latter as one comprised of mismatched dishes, a mystery-stained sofa or two, and, yes, that ubiquitous frameless bed on the floor like a victim of a crime.
+“We help them create homes, not bachelor pads,” Herman explained, defining the latter as one comprised of mismatched dishes, a mystery-stained sofa or two, and, yes, that ubiquitous frameless bed on the floor like a victim of a crime.
 It’s details like this that add to or detract from one’s mindset both professionally and personally.
 And on the latter, should you ever want to bring home a date, he or she will question the character of a man with a floor bed.
-So it’s time to get your s— together.
+So it’s time to get your sh** together.

 Whether you’re just looking for a rug to tie the room together or a complete domicile overhaul, the Stripe Street method takes you point by point, macro to micro, until, at its end, you have a cohesive, comfortable, and collected living space.
 Sure, you may not yet feel like an adult.
 But follow this guide, and no one will be able to tell on first glance.

-Analyze the Space
+Analyze the space

 Stripe Street Studio

-“You’ve got to look at the space and think of creative ways to use it,” she says.
+“You’ve got to look at the space and think of creative ways to use it,” she explained.
 That may mean getting rid of the years of junk you’ve accumulated so that you can examine your space’s bones.
 Or maybe it means taking an extra day before moving in to a new space to evaluate.
 Whatever you do, don’t just start adding stuff like a Jackson Pollock painting, hoping that something will emerge.
 It will not.
 Take your time and write down a plan before you start spending.

 Stripe Street Studio